 counties experiencing covid-19 outbreaks and outside Washington state

 Every Health Department tries to rapidly complete contact tracing; however, those counties experiencing outbreaks struggle at times to keep up with cases.
 Employees living in counties experiencing outbreaks, and employees living outside Washington State that test positive for COVID-19 must not report to a WSU work location, and contact Human Resource Services’ Disability Services at 509-335-4521.
 Please identify any workplace close contacts to HRS, which should be limited given COVID-19 protocols.
 Consider contacting friends or family meeting the definition of a close contact and recommend they contact their healthcare provider, acknowledging contact tracing resource limitations.

 Isolation and Quarantine

-The Department of Health provides excellent information for COVID-19 infected individuals asked to self-isolate, and their close contacts asked to self-quarantine (see the Department of Health links in the opening section).
+The Department of Health provides excellent information for COVID-19 infected individuals asked to self-isolate, and their close contacts asked to self-quarantine due to be unvaccinated or vaccinated with symptoms.
 When in isolation or quarantine, stay away from others and avoid public places.
 Many people may continue working or studying remotely, and experience very light to moderate symptoms.
 Contact your healthcare provider and get help if your symptoms get worse, such as having trouble breathing.